A condo that you rent out can provide a good return on your investment—as long as the rent covers your costs

 Unfortunately, about 50% of all investment properties aren’t providing great returns.
 According to a recent study by CIBC and Urbanation, a market analysis company, Toronto area condo investors aren’t making enough in rent from tenants to cover their costs—45% of respondents were in the red for $500 or less a month on their investment, 20% were losing between $500 and $1000 every month, and almost 35% were short by more than $1,000 a month.

 On the other hand, the study says, a lot of people made money.
-By 2017, re-sale prices had gone up 51% over an average of five years.
+Re-sale prices had gone up 51% over an average of five years.
 Investors who made a down payment of 20% saw a return on their investment of 155%.

 The problem ahead for those considering such an investment is that interest rates are rising.
 Unless you’re in a position to pay cash to buy a property, you’ll have to take out a mortage, and the interest rates on investment properties can be high.
 According to the study, most investors paid high rates on their mortgages—30% paid 6% and 16% paid more than 9% interest.
 Investors who make a down payment of 20% will need to raise their rents by at least 17% over four years to cover their costs—and that’s only if rates don’t change.